 Council aims to commission and complete, at minimum, one public artwork every one to two years.

-Priority projects have been identified and Part Two of the Strategy frames an initial curatorial framework and augmentation process for those projects: Bangalow Weir; roundabouts on Ewingsdale Road; an integrated art approach to the development of the Suffolk Park Recreational Area and finally innovative solutions for graffiti on infrastructure.
+Some priority projects that have been identified are: Bangalow Weir; roundabouts on Ewingsdale Road; Suffolk Park Recreational Area; Key spaces identified in the various town Master Plans and innovative solutions for graffiti on infrastructure.

 Advocacy & education